 Hello!
 This is Renee from the Paradox editorial team (you’ve already heard from me here & here).
-This week, instead of getting super deep into skincare, I wanted to talk about something that affects our entire body - keratin - and how to eat your way to healthy skin, hair and nails.
+This week, instead of discussing skincare, I wanted to talk about something that affects our entire body - keratin - and how to eat your way to healthy skin, hair and nails.

 Despite the fact that once they become our skin, hair and nails, these keratin cells are, in fact, dead, we can still help them look their best as they grow out.
 This is where nutrition comes in.
 Our body forms keratin cells through a complicated process that involves amino acids and protein synthesis.
 If you’re showing dry or brittle hair, skin and nails, it may be a sign that your body doesn’t have a healthy toolbox for keratin production.